Skip to main content

 Additional Program Information

-The associate degree in Science is designed for persons who plan to transfer to a four-year college or university in a major that requires a background in the natural or physical sciences and mathematics.
-With the many advances taking place in all areas of science, the opportunities for persons with expertise in this area are rapidly increasing.
-This program provides the necessary training for transfer into a broad range of scientific fields, from botany to zoology and from chemistry or geoscience to physics.
-In addition, the Science degree is designed to meet the requirements for admission to a professional school or upper-division major for career preparation in many of the medical professions including dentistry, medicine, nursing, pharmacy, and veterinary medicine.
+The degree is designed for individuals pursuing majors that require a strong foundation in the sciences and mathematics.
+With continued advances across all areas of science, opportunities for individuals with expertise in these fields are rapidly expanding.
+This program provides the academic preparation necessary for transfer into a wide range of scientific disciplines, from botany to zoology and from chemistry or geoscience to physics.

 ADMISSION REQUIREMENTS: General college curricular admission.